 My sense of musical narrative is sophisticated.
 I take risks and constantly try to play what isn’t expected but what makes perfect sense.
 I like to surprise and delight.
-I have a very broad base of experience, from world tours and concert halls to small niche venues.
-I have a keen ability to catch the emotional frequency of a room and then control it.
+I have a very broad base of experience and a keen ability to catch the emotional frequency of a room and then control it.

 What do you do to motivate the crowd if no one is dancing?

 Key in on whomever on the floor has the highest energy and play to them.
 Their enthusiasm then spreads contagiously to everyone else.
-I’ll also reset if I have to, completely changing directions.
-The last thing I’ll do is speak to the crowd, but sometimes that’s the right move.
+I’ll also reset if I have to and completely change direction.

 What training have you received?

 Many years of every type of dj’ing conceivable and thousands of hours in the lab practicing.
-I’ve played at the Smithsonian and the Corcoran.
-I’ve played in grimy dive bars full of belligerent patrons.
+I’ve brought my style to the fine arts world at the Smithsonian, the Corcoran, the Kennedy Center and even the National Symphony Orchestra.
+I’ve played in grimy dive bars full of belligerent patrons more nights than I can ever recall.
+I’ve played major music festivals and galas for high-end corporate clients, sometimes in the same weekend.
 I’ve opened for some of the biggest DJs in the business and had to earn the respect of audiences who thought I was just a nobody delaying them from experiencing the headliner.
+Eventually I became the headliner.
 I’ve toured internationally and played major concert halls.
+Playing around twenty weddings a year for over a decade is good training as well.
 The best training as a DJ is paying dues.
 You can learn technical skills but reading a room can’t be taught.

 What problems have you encountered at a wedding and how have you solved them?